Microsoft Needs to Fix The Broken OS

 icon-random Random Placement of Settings Button

-These are things which I found to be weird but not disturbing.
+These are things that I found to be weird but not disturbing.
 Much worse, however, is the fact that the settings button is very random!
-Sometimes it is hidden in the hamburger, then either on top or at the bottom, in old apps it is inside the ellipsis menu and in new apps without hamburger it is also inside the ellipsis menu.
-I know where it is, but especially for new users this can be very annoying and confusing.
+Sometimes it is hidden in the hamburger, then either on top or at the bottom, in old apps, it is inside the ellipsis menu and in new apps without hamburger, it is also inside the ellipsis menu.
+I know where it is, but especially for new users, this can be very annoying and confusing.

 icon-bug Hamburger Menu & Pivots Combination